 The founder or co-founders should hold over 51% of the equity in a business.
 This will give them the final say over how things are managed.

 If you want more control over equity, you can put together a shareholder agreement.
 This document will detail the rights and responsibilities of the people who hold equity in your business.
 For example, you can state that if someone wants to sell their equity in your business, they must give you first refusal in buying it off them.

-In conclusion – do you know who you are giving your equity to?
+In conclusion – do you know to who you are giving your equity?

 Equity can be a great way of sourcing capital to help your startup to grow, but it’s not a freeway to getting money.

 Think of equity-like using a credit card.
 You don’t have to spend any money initially, but you will have to pay for it further down the line, often with interest attached.